 - 2 cups of yogurt

-- Place yogurt into a cheesecloth lined strainer and drain for 24 hours.
-If your house is warm, put it in the fridge to drain.
+- Pour in the yogurt and leave it to drain for 24 hours.
+If your house is warmer than 70F (21 C), then put the yogurt into the fridge to drain.

-Keywords: Lebanese, Mediterranean, Greek yogurt, labneh, breakfast, dessert
+Keywords: Lebanese, Mediterranean, Greek yogurt, labneh, strained yogurt, breakfast, dessert, snack, spread